Kevoyuan/MagicMirror/README.md

 You can customize the skeleton and the look of your magic mirror as per your preference.

 # Note
--This project is just an demonstration of how OpenPose Unity plugin can be used in a webcam-based application.
+- This project is just an demonstration of how OpenPose Unity plugin can be used in a webcam-based application.
 You can use the same plugin in various other applications as well.
--OpenPose is a real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.
+- OpenPose is a real-time multi-person system to jointly detect human body, hand, facial, and foot keypoints (in total 135 keypoints) on single images.

 # Prerequisites
 Unity software